menu

 Setting & Lifestyle

-Elsie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Elsie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Elsie is worth considering.

-As is often the case in a small village, Elsie doesn't have a public transportation system that people use for their commute.
+Elsie is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics